 Note: If you already have an existing app entry on App Store Connect, skip to the next section.

-While you’re in the App Store tab, head over to Pricing and Availability in the sidebar.
-You can set up the price of your app under Price Schedule.
+In the App Store tab, go to Pricing and Availability in the sidebar.
+Set the price of your app under Price Schedule.
 You can choose from almost 100 different pricing tiers for your app.
 Each of the tiers has a roughly similar price in all currencies.
-Once you select a price you can click on Other Currencies to see the exact values in each territory.
+Once you select a price, click Other Currencies to see the exact values in each territory.

-Once you’ve filled everything out, click Save in the top-right corner and then click Submit for Review.
-A reviewer from Apple will take a look at your app to make sure you’re following the guidelines.
-This can take up to a few days.
-I know, there’s something very frustrating about having a completed app that’s just sitting there waiting to be reviewed.
-Hang in there!
+Once you’ve filled everything out, click Save in the top-right corner and click Submit for Review.
+A reviewer from Apple will look at your app to ensure you followed the guidelines.
+This may take a few hours to a few days.

 - You must sign each app with a provisioning profile, which combines a certificate with an app ID.